m16p/chase-offer-monitor/README.md

 ## Configuration Options

 * notify\_new: Email will contain all new offers detected since the last time the script ran
+* notify\_extended: Email will contain all offers which were present before but now have a new expiration date
 * notify\_removed: Email will contain all offers no longer detected that existed the last time the script ran

 * notify\_eligible\_expiry: Get a reminder about any eligible offers (not added to card) which are expiring soon.